marcusig/woocommerce-product-customizer/src/readme.txt

 = How can I create a custom theme for the configurator? = Use the starter theme, which you can find on <a href="https://github.com/marcusig/product-configurator-custom-theme">github</a> with simple instructions to get started.

+= Is the product configurator compatible with WPML or Polylang? = Yes, the plugin is compatible with both, and will add localization for the layer and choice fields.

 = How can I optimize the layers in the configurator? = We recommend using a plugin such as WP-Optimize for all-round performance improvements:
 [vimeo https://vimeo.com/333705073]